tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

-- Secondly, to "_improve privacy in Cloak"_ by enable "_multi-party proving of a single constraint system_".
+- Secondly, to "_improve privacy in Cloak"_ by enabling "_multi-party proving of a single constraint system_".
 That is, "_building a joint proof of a single constraint system by multiple parties_, without sharing their secret inputs with each other".